MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part3-allocation-fulfillment-purchasing.md

     ![screenshot](media/fceafe28bd570cf2a06103f439441535.jpg)

 2. Choose an existing Inquiry ID or create a new Inquiry ID to select a range of sales documents.
-For more information about creating an inquiry ID, see *Creating inquiries for sales documents* on page 224.
+For more information about creating an inquiry ID, see [Creating inquiries for sales documents](#creating-inquiries-for-sales-documents).

 3. Choose Redisplay to update the window.

 4. Choose Purchase to open the Purchase Orders Preview window.
 Only sales documents that contain items with a Needs Purchase commitment status appear in the Purchase Orders Preview window.
-For more information about commitment status, see *Checking the commitment status* on page 164.
+For more information about commitment status, see [Checking the commitment status](#checking-the-commitment-status).

 5. Review the information and make any changes to the pending purchase order information.